stolenpromises/isp_itsonyou/README.md

 3. Sample logs can be found under isp_itsonyou\traceroute_logs first_12_hours_logs.zip
 4. Run a test on a portion of the logs to see if the code is working as expected up to it's last documented functional state.

+## Testing

+To test the functionality of the new functions, use a threshold of 250ms as demonstrated in the usage examples above.